taskett/taskett/_posts/2019-07-20-career-advice.md

 * And make deadlines.
 If you want to come up with an idea, make sure you have a due date.
 I'll give myself a due date for a problem that I have _no idea_ how to solve, and every single time, my brain comes up with a solution by the deadline.

-In the two weeks since our chat, I've started implementing some of Shafiq's advice and I've **already seen an improvement** in how effective I am at my job (and I'm enjoying my job more too!)
+In the two weeks since our chat, I've started implementing some of Shafiq's advice and I've **already seen an improvement** in how effective I am at my job (and I'm enjoying my work more too!)

 Thank you Shafiq for your great advice!
 You can find [Shafiq here.](https://www.linkedin.com/in/shafiqshivji/ )